h-yung/h-yung/README.md

   <br>
     <span>💬🐇</span>
   <br><br>
-  <p>I am a full stack software engineer based in NY + Boston.
-But I can usually be found deep in a CSS rabbit hole.
+  <p>I am a full stack software engineer based in NY + Boston... but I can usually be found deep in a CSS rabbit hole.
 I'm building a travel app (...but not for flight/hotel deals or tourism suggestions) and interested in hearing about recent international travel experiences - as well as collaborating on related projects.</p>
   <p>Contact me via LinkedIn, Twitter, or this <a href="https://hyung.netlify.app/#contact">contact form</a>.</p>
 </div>th
 <br>